-- Student, staff and parent successes are celebrated through our fortnightly newsletter and website - Good news stories are placed in local newspapers. - Social gatherings of school community e.g. Fancy Dress Ball. - Staff access to Employee Advisor. - A Responsible Behaviour Plan for Students and a Bullying Prevention Strategy are utilised in our school community to promote positive behaviours.
+- Student, staff and parent successes are celebrated through our fortnightly newsletter and website. - Good news stories are placed in local newspapers. - Social gatherings of school community e.g. Fancy Dress Ball. - Staff access to Employee Advisor.

+A Responsible Behaviour Plan for Students and a Bullying Prevention Strategy and Positive Behaviour for Learning (PBL) are utilised in our school community to promote positive behaviours.